One Method to Solve all Stock Problems on LeetCode

 }

 Can you understand it?
-Can you do it?
-No way, you can't understand it, and that's normal.
-Even if you barely understand it, you still won't be able to solve the next problem.
-Why can others come up with such strange yet efficient solutions?
-Because these problems follow a framework, but no one will tell you about it.
-Once they do, you'll learn it in five minutes, and the mystery of these algorithm questions will vanish, making them easily solvable.
+Have you solved it yet?
+Probably not; it's normal if you don't understand it.
+Even if you barely grasp it, you might still struggle with the next problem.
+Why can others write such complex yet efficient solutions?
+Because these types of problems have a framework, but no one will tell you.
+Once you know, you can learn it in five minutes, and the algorithm problem loses its mystery and becomes easy to tackle.

-This article will reveal that framework to you and guide you through solving each problem effortlessly.
-We'll use the technique of state machines to solve these problems, and all solutions will pass the tests.
-Don't be intimidated by the term "state machine"; it's just a fancy word for a DP table, and you'll understand it at a glance.
+This article will reveal that framework and guide you through solving problems swiftly.
+We will use state machine techniques to solve these problems, allowing you to submit all of them successfully.
+Don't be intimidated by the term; it's just a literary term for a DP table, which becomes clear at a glance.

-These 6 problems share common characteristics.
-We only need to focus on LeetCode problem 188, "Best Time to Buy and Sell Stock IV," because it is the most generalized form.
-Other problems are simplified versions of this one.
+These six problems share similarities.
+We only need to extract LeetCode problem 188, "Best Time to Buy and Sell Stock IV" for analysis, as it is the most generalized form.
+Other problems are simplified versions of this form.
 Let's look at the problem:

 You are given an integer array prices